 - Strictly speaking, the author of the first book's recap is not exactly derisive in his description of voting (or rather, of voting in the specific context he's talking about): he says that it is odd, but goes on to note that since the members of the group that uses the system are supposed to be celibate, there isn't any non-offensive way to make the leadership hereditary anyway.

-- The Daughter of the Lioness have quotes of useful bits of advice Aly got at the start of each chapter - stuff from books, people she knows, etc. One example I can think of is Daine telling her that the Gods can sense lies, but if you don't make them suspicious enough to read your mind, they won't know if you left out stuff.
+- The Daughter of the Lioness have quotes of useful bits of advice Aly got at the start of each chapter - stuff from books, people she knows, etc. One example is Daine telling her that the Gods can sense lies, but if you don't make them suspicious enough to read your mind, they won't know if you left something out.

 - The War Against the Chtorr.
 "A Season for Slaughter" heads each chapter with extensive quotes from the "Red Book", a guide to the alien invaders to which the protagonist has contributed heavily.

 - Baron Bodissey's Life in Jack Vance's Gaean Reach novels - it's a twelve volume long philosophical encyclopedia which Vance often quotes, at length, for use as chapter headings.
 The entries aren't always entirely relevant, but this being Vance, they're always delightful.
 In The Demon Princes, there is also the criminal psychology manual The Demon Princes by Caril Carphen.

 - Bodissey's omnipresence is later lampshaded; a character guesses that the latest Ice-Cream Koan is from Bodissey, since he's said practically everything.

 - Also quoted in The Demon Princes are several reviewers who make very hostile comments about the Baron.
 One expresses the desire to give Baron Bodissey a severe thrashing — and then buy him a drink.

 - Pudd'nhead Wilson's Calendar from Mark Twain's Pudd'nhead Wilson.